 We currently only offer fixed rate mortgages.
 Variable rate mortgages, which include tracker mortgages are not available.

-A buy-to-let mortgage is a loan you can take out to buy a property that you intend to rent out to tenants.
+A buy-to-let mortgage is a loan you can take out to buy an investment property that you or your family won’t live in and that you intend to rent out to tenants.
+We call this business buy-to-let.

 No, these products are not available to first time buyers.
 Taking out a mortgage is one of the many risks of investing in buy-to-let properties.
 So before you enter the market you should be an experienced house buyer and have fully researched investment properties.